swar-101/vault/java/advanced/the-stream-api/practice-problems/README.md

 > 🧠 **Note:** Each problem comes with a *Goal*—because knowing what you're trying to get out of a problem matters.
 This isn't just practice for the sake of it.
 The idea is to build real, usable intuition around streams—one concept at a time.

+1. Go to `/problems/src`.
+2. Download raw file or copy the contents.
+3. Paste in your local IDE.
+4. Each problem has its own `main()` method you can start playing!
 ---